Examples of home inspection "discoveries"

 Mold – In this home there was mold under the roof decking, which is common in poorly ventilated attics, however this attic was well ventilated and there was little evidence of leaking or any obvious source of moisture (mold also occurs above exhaust fans, but in this house those fans exhausted through the roof).
 I concluded the problem was a result of unusually high interior humidity, which infiltrated the attic and condensed on the decking.
 Later it was discovered that the furnace humidifier had malfunctioned, doubling normal humidity levels.

-Foundation Cracking – Normally foundation cracking isn’t that big of a problem.
+Foundation Cracking – Some foundation cracking isn’t a big problem.
 Concrete cracks naturally when it cures, plus it cracks further as a result of thermal expansion and contraction.
 In the picture to the left, the cracking is unnatural and is ongoing as is evident by the unpainted, chipped concrete.
-This foundation is cracking as a result of poor design and “creep”, which is a very serious problem.
-Fortunately, I believe that the problem can be minimized by reducing the forces and stresses acting on the wall.
+This foundation is cracking as a result of poor design and “concrete creep”, which is a very serious problem.
+Fortunately, there are often ways to minimize the forces and stresses that act on foundations to minimize the problem.

 Furnace / Air Handling System – Furnaces are a big challenge for any home inspector or contractor because of multiple components and unknown histories.
 It is up to the inspector to determine what problems might have occurred in the past and what may occur in the future.
 Rust stains on this unit indicate a past condensation line leak from the tray under the air conditioner evaporator coils.
 Rust can cause pre-mature wear and deterioration of major components of a furnace.